kunal-ma/Polycon/README.md

       ./gradlew assembleRelease
       ```

-- The APK will be generated by both options in the `app/build/outputs/apk/release` directory.
+    - The APK will be generated in the `app/build/outputs/apk/release` directory.

 ### Installation